Efficient Traffic Forecasting on Large-Scale Road Network by Regularized Adaptive Graph Convolution: Experiments

 \subsubsection{Visualization of Node Embeddings}

-We perform K-Means clustering on the node embeddings learned by each model and visualize the clustering results on a real map of California.
-Figure~\ref{fig:vis_node_emb} presents the visualization results of the node embeddings from STID, Dropout, Laplacian regularization, and RAGL on the SD dataset, where different node colors indicate different cluster assignments.
-Since vehicles typically move continuously along roads, the clusters of nodes are generally aligned with road segments.
-As shown in the figure, STID does not address the regularization of node embeddings, resulting in discontinuous category changes along the same road.
-Similarly, Dropout randomly zeros out portions of the node embeddings, disrupting the integrity of spatial information and leading to similar discontinuities.
-In contrast, RAGL’s node embeddings achieve results comparable to those of Laplacian regularization.
-However, while Laplacian regularization relies entirely on the prior graph structure and lacks data-driven adaptability, RAGL maintains flexibility, resulting in better prediction performance.
+We apply K-Means clustering with six clusters to the node embeddings learned by each model and further perform dimensionality reduction using Principal Component Analysis (PCA).
+Figure~\ref{fig:vis_node_emb} presents the visualization of node embeddings from STID, Dropout, Laplace regularization, and RAGC on the SD dataset, where different node colors indicate different cluster assignments.
+As shown in the figure, STID does not address the regularization of node embeddings, leading to noticeable overlap between some clusters, such as the green cluster 2 and the purple cluster 4.
+Dropout randomly zeros out portions of node embeddings during training, disrupting the integrity of spatial information and producing loose clusters, as illustrated in Figure~\ref{fig:vis_node_emb}(b).
+Laplace regularization, in contrast, relies entirely on the prior graph structure and lacks data-driven adaptability, making it vulnerable to noise in the original graph and causing significant confusion between the orange cluster 1 and the red cluster 3.
+In contrast, RAGC maintains the flexibility of data-driven embedding regularization, yielding clearer cluster separation and thereby supporting stronger prediction performance.